nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 ---
-title: Upgrade from LTS 2019 to Nuxeo Platform Cloud 2020
+title: Upgrade from LTS 2019 to LTS 2021
-description: Instructions to upgrade your Nuxeo Platform instance from LTS 2019 version to Nuxeo Cloud 2020.
+description: Instructions to upgrade your Nuxeo Platform instance from LTS 2019 version to LTS 2021.
 review:
     comment: ''
-    date: '2020-07-29'
+    date: '2021-01-15'
     status: ok
 labels:
     - multiexcerpt